diegodoimo/geometry_representations/README.md

 ## 2. Extract the representations and compute the distance matrices of iGPT

-#### a.
-Download the i-gpt pretrained models following the instructions at https://github.com/openai/image-gpt
+We first need to download the pre-trained iGPT models following the instructions in https://github.com/openai/image-gpt.
+The environment with the required dependencies can be created as follows:

 ```
 conda create --name image-gpt python=3.7.3 pip